cauterize-tools/cauterize/README.md

 encoding and decoding data represented by the schema.

-### Primary Goals
+### Goals

+Cauterize should be suitable for hard-real-time systems without dynamic memory allocation.
 From this goal, we can extract the following more specific goals:

 * Must be achievable with static memory allocation - not all embedded systems support dynamic allocation.
 * Must be achievable in bounded execution time - hard-real-time systems must know how long each operation can possibly take.
-* Must have methods for detecting protocol drift early - embedded systems are often harder to update than desktop systems.
+* Must support methods for detecting protocol drift early - embedded systems are often harder to update than desktop systems.
 They have longer deployment in more unusual conditions.
 Therefore, it is very important that the version of the messages being used by the embedded systems is detectable by its partner systems and that they be kept in sync.
 * Specifications must be precise in as many ways as possible - many embedded systems vary from standard desktop and server systems in unusual ways.
 These variations can can include things such as: the number of bits in a byte, the amount of memory available on the system, the representation of pointers, the endianness of the processor, and the format of floating point numbers.

+After dealing with these points that enable Cauterize to be used in constrained systems, there are several other goals that make the quality of life for users better.

 * Should not preclude other systems - though embedded systems are a primary target, design choices for Cauterize should not preclude the use of Cauterize on systems such as mobile, desktop, and web development.

-### Secondary Goals

 * Ease of implementation - code generators should be able to represent the specification in idioms common in the target language.
 In C, this is structs, enumerations, and unions.
 In Ruby, this would likely be classes.
 Furthermore,